Steve Wozniak: Apple formation and success

 After the success of the Apple I, Wozniak designed the Apple II, the first personal computer with the ability to display color graphics, and BASIC programming language built in.
 Inspired by "the technique Atari used to simulate colors on its first arcade games", Wozniak found a way of putting colors into the NTSC system by using a US$1 chip, while colors in the PAL system are achieved by "accident" when a dot occurs on a line, and he says that to this day he has no idea how it works.
 During the design stage, Jobs argued that the Apple II should have two expansion slots, while Wozniak wanted eight.
 After a heated argument, during which Wozniak threatened that Jobs should "go get himself another computer", they decided to go with eight slots.
 Jobs and Wozniak introduced the Apple II at the April 1977 West Coast Computer Faire.
 Wozniak's first article about the Apple II was in Byte magazine in May 1977.
 It became one of the first highly successful mass-produced personal computers in the world.

-Wozniak also designed the Disk II floppy disk drive, released in 1978 specifically for use with the Apple II series to replace the slower cassette tape storage.
+Wozniak also designed the Disk II floppy disk drive, released in 1978 specifically for use with the Apple II to replace the slower cassette tape storage.

 In 1980, Apple went public to instant and significant financial profitability, making Jobs and Wozniak both millionaires.
 The Apple II's intended successor, the Apple III, released the same year, was a commercial failure and was discontinued in 1984.
 According to Wozniak, the Apple III "had 100 percent hardware failures", and that the primary reason for these failures was that the system was designed by Apple's marketing department, unlike Apple's previous engineering-driven projects.